 IFLS1 also contains detailed individual-level data from over 22,000 individuals, and together with the household information, over 30,000 individuals were sampled.
 In IFLS2, 94.4% of IFLS1 households were re-contacted, and the corresponding re-contact rate for IFLS3 was 95.3% of IFLS1 households.
+Hence, nearly 91 % of the original IFLS1 households are complete panel households.
 These re-contact rates are very impressive for a developing country where there is a rather high level of migration and other reasons for difficulties in tracking individuals who move.
-The IFLS is comparable to most longitudinal surveys in the United States and Europe with respect to high re-interview rates.
+The IFLS is comparable to most longitudinal surveys in the United States and Europe with respect to high reinterview rates.
 It is crucial for panel data sets that the re-contact rates are high since this improves data quality substantially.
 With high attrition in the sample from one round to another, it may be that those who are not re-interviewed differ in important ways from the remaining respondents.
 Estimating relationships with a sample where such non-random attrition is a major problem may cause bias in the results.

-Another important reason for using the IFLS, and especially when interested in the possible effect of empowerment and cooperation on poverty reduction, is that it contains detailed data about the characteristics of the respondents' communities along these lines.
+Another important reason for using the IFLS, and especially when interested in the possible effect of local democracy and cooperation on poverty reduction, is that it contains detailed data about the characteristics of the respondents' communities along these lines.
 The community data can be combined with household and individual data on income from a wide range of different sources as well as very detailed information about household and individual characteristics.
-In fact, we know of no better data set for testing our hypothesis about a relationship between income growth and the degree of empowerment and cooperation in a society.
+In fact, we know of no better data set for testing our hypothesis about a relationship between income growth and the degree of local democracy and cooperation in a society.